flixytss/Protected-mode-git-barebones/README.md

 ## Introducing the bootloader

-Ok, Firts we need to understand how does a computer work
+Ok, First we need to understand how does a computer work

 What happend when we turn on a computer?

-Firts the computer load the BIOS/UEFI (A small firmware program) That take care of the Computer low level settings The BIOS find if everything is okay, Like the BIOS Battery and stuff like that Then the BIOS Or UEFI (It depends in what you use) will find a bootable OS And then run the Bootloader inside the OS
+First the computer load the BIOS/UEFI (A small firmware program) That take care of the Computer low level settings The BIOS find if everything is okay, Like the BIOS Battery and stuff like that Then the BIOS Or UEFI (It depends in what you use) will find a bootable OS And then run the Bootloader inside the OS